 Treatment, coverage & costs

-"Secteur 1": practitioners who charge the official rate.
+'Secteur 1': practitioners who charge the official rate.

-"Secteur 2": practitioners who charge an extra fee on top of the official rate.
+'Secteur 2': practitioners who charge an extra fee on top of the official rate.

-- You must pay the dentist directly, who will fill out a treatment form ("feuille de soins") and, if necessary, a prescription.
-You will need this treatment form to claim any refund.
+- You must pay the dentist directly.
+He or she will complete a treatment form ('feuille de soins') and, if necessary, make out a prescription.
+You will need the treatment form to claim any refund.

 - You will be charged a daily hospital fee.

 nullNo information available.

 Dialysis, oxygen & chemotherapy